 Venezuela is a South American country on the northern coast of South America.
-Its economy is dominated by the oil industry and has the largest proven reserves of oil in the world, but mismanagement and corruption by the government has meant that the country has experienced a collapsing economy, poverty and civil disruptions.
-There is high unemployment and crime across the country, including the capitol city of Caracas.
+Its economy is dominated by the oil industry and has the largest proven reserves of oil in the world, but mismanagement and corruption by the government have meant that the country has experienced a collapsing economy, poverty, and civil disruptions.
+There are high unemployment and crime across the country, including the capital city of Caracas.
 It is important that any visitors or expatriates in Venezuela take precautions to not be caught by the crime wave that the country has been experiencing.

-It is critical that expatriates not rely on state run or private programs and purchase international health coverage that will provide private medical care and access to hospitals outside of Venezuela.
-Kidnap coverage and emergency medical evacuation and repatriation is also vital.
+It is critical that expatriates not rely on state-run or private programs and purchase international health coverage that will provide private medical care and access to hospitals outside of Venezuela.
+Kidnap coverage emergency medical evacuation and repatriation are also vital.
 Our firm can also potentially source global medical insurance plans for some local nationals in Venezuela.